scholacantorum/public-site/concerts/comfort/index.md

 buyTickets: true
 ---

-Join Schola Cantorum, the West Valley College Choir, soloists, and organ for moving performances of Gabriel Faur&eacute;&rsquo;s _Requeiem_, Gregorio Allegri&rsquo;s _Misere Mei, Deus_, and Salmone Rossi&rsquo;s _Kaddish_
+Join Schola Cantorum, the West Valley College Choir, soloists, and organ for a moving performance of Gabriel Faur&eacute;&rsquo;s _Requeiem_.